StackExchange/dnscontrol/documentation/functions/domain/IGNORE.md

 * `IGNORE("{bar,[fz]oo}")` will ignore `bar`, `foo` and `zoo`.
 * `IGNORE("\\*.foo")` will ignore the literal record `*.foo`.

+NOTE: `.` should not be escaped with a `\`.
+These are globs (like filenames), not regular expressions.

 ## Typical Usage

 General examples:

+Here we should typical usage.

 {% code title="dnsconfig.js" %}
 ```javascript